Gradient-based Optimisation of Modulation Effects: Proposed modelling method

 \subsection{LFO generation}

-The model has a learnable control signal, $c_m$, that varies at the frame rate $F_f = F_s / N$.
-In our previous work \cite{Carson2023, ycy2024diffapf}, the control signal was a learnable oscillator using the damped sinusoid method \cite{Hayes2022}.
-Here, however, an alternative method is presented in which it is sampled from a learnable look-up table (LUT) of length $M$.
-The sampled value is then passed through a small multi-layer perceptron (MLP) neural network with scalar input, a single hidden layer of width 16 and $\tanh$ activations, and scalar output with linear activation.
-The control signal is therefore denoted: $c_m = \textrm{MLP}(\textrm{LUT}[m])$
+\new[The frame-dependent behaviour of the model is governed by] \new[a learnable control signal $c_m$, $m = 0, \dots, M-1$, that varies at the frame rate $F_f = F_s / N$.
+In our previous work \cite{Carson2023, ycy2024diffapf}, the control signal was learned by optimising the parameters of an oscillator using the damped sinusoid method \cite{Hayes2022}.
+Here, instead, each sample of the control signal is learnable --- the model learns a look-up table (LUT) where each entry is the LFO value for a given frame index.
+As shown in Fig.~\ref{fig:model}, each sample of the LUT is passed through a small multi-layer perceptron (MLP) neural network.
+This MLP has a scalar input, a single hidden layer of width 16 with tanh activations, and scalar output with linear activation.
+The control signal is therefore:] \new[ ] \new[where $\{\mathbf{a}, \mathbf{b}, \mathbf{d}\} \in \mathbb{R}^{16\times1}$, $e \in \mathbb{R}$ are the learnable MLP parameters and $\textrm{LUT}_m \in \mathbb{R}$ is the $m$th entry of the learnable look-up table]. \new[The $M$ LUT entries are initialised from a normal distribution $\textrm{LUT}_m \sim \mathcal{N}(\mu, \sigma^2)$ with mean $\mu = 0$ and variance $\sigma^2 = 1/(2\pi)$.
+It was found that including the MLP improved robustness to different initialisations rather than setting the control signal as the LUT output directly.]

-This method essentially over-fits the model parameters to the training data over a fixed duration and frame rate.
-At inference, however, this restriction is lifted by first estimating the fundamental frequency $f_0$ of the learned control signal $c_m$ from its magnitude spectrum, and extracting a single period (or integer multiple thereof) from the signal.
-This is then resampled to the audio sample rate $F_s$ (here using cubic interpolation) and is treated as a wave-table which can be periodically sampled to generate an arbitrary length control signal.
-This also allows for controllable $f_0$ at inference through the wave-table read rate.
-The $M$ entries of the LUT are initialised from a normal distribution $\textrm{LUT}[m] \sim \mathcal{N}(\mu, \sigma^2)$ with mean $\mu = 0$ and variance $\sigma^2 = 1/(2\pi)$.
+\new[This proposed method for learning the LFO over-fits the model parameters to the training data over a fixed duration and frame rate.
+At inference, however, this restriction is lifted by using the learned control signal for wavetable synthesis] \new[\cite{roads_1996}]. \new[The wavetable is constructed by estimating the fundamental frequency of the learned control signal from its magnitude spectrum, truncating to a single period (or multiple thereof) and resampling to the audio sample rate $F_s$.
+The wavetable is periodically sampled at inference to generate arbitrary length control signals, with the read rate of the wavetable providing a control for the LFO frequency.]